-What Is Chronic Lymphocytic Leukemia?
+Is Chronic Lymphocytic Leukemia?

 Are the Symptoms of CLL?

 cancer may only be discovered during a routine blood test.
-When people do exhibit symptoms, they typically include
+If you do exhibit

 - frequent infections or illness

-- unexplained, unintended weight loss
+- unexplained or unintended weight loss

 - night sweats